mixu/archey.js/readme.md

     --version       Show version.

 ## Credits

+Thanks @briemens for additional logos and FreeBSD fixes!

 Based on Archey by Melik Manukyan and screenfetch by Brett Bohnenkamper.
 The Archey and screenfetch credits mention the following people, so I want to acknowledge them here as well: